Masaya Morita

 Masaya Morita (森田 真沙也, Morita Masaya) is a Japanese ice dancer who currently competes with Utana Yoshida.
-Together, they are the 2025 Asian Winter Games champions, the 2024–25 Japanese national champions and the 2023–24 Japanese national bronze medalists.
+Together, they are 2026 Olympic team event silver medalists, the 2025 Asian Winter Games champions, and two-time Japanese national champions (2024–25, 2025–26).

 With his former partner, Nao Kida, he is a two-time Japan junior national champion (2021–22, 2022–23) and the 2022 JGP Czech Republic bronze medalist.
 They also competed at two World Junior Championships (2022, 2023).

 Personal life

 Morita was born on November 16, 2003.
 In 2021, after graduating from Kyoto Ryōyō High School, he would enroll at Doshisha University's Faculty of Commerce.

-He admires Japanese singles skater, Kazuki Tomono, and Canadian ice dance team, Gilles/Poirier.
+He admires Japanese singles skater Kazuki Tomono and Canadian ice dance team Gilles/Poirier.

 Career

 Early career

 Morita began figure skating in 2013.
 He originally competed as a singles skater and trained at the Kyoto Daigo Figure Skating Club, where he was coached by Hikako Watanabe.
 At the age of thirteen, Morita would make the decision to switch to the ice dance discipline due to his struggles with mastering jumps.
 Prior to the 2017–18 figure skating season, Morita would team up with Nagomi Okada.
 Together, they won silver on the novice level at the 2017–18 and the 2018–19 Japan Championships.
 The team parted ways in 2019 and Morita briefly returned to singles skating for the 2019–20 figure skating season.